robertdavidwest/GithubPortfolio/README.md

 That's it!
 Now the Sections **Experience**, **Education** and **Recommendations** will be populated with your data from linkedin.
 Anytime you want to refresh your linkedin data just download a new file from linkedin and replace the old one in the `linkedinData` repo.

+If you choose not to include linkedin data then these sections will simply be omitted from the portfolio site.

 ## Dev Setup

 You will need to create an environment file called `.env` and add your github user account to the file: